Nastakalow/Nastakalow/README.md

 <br>

-<p>CS graduate and front-end developer focusing on JavaScript.
+<p align="center">CS graduate and front-end developer focusing on JavaScript.
 With well-documented code, I eagerly to
 tackle problems and find ways to maximize user efficiency.
 After study with front - end development I ready to apply my passion for coding to a talented engineering team to develop quality solutions.
 </p>